TypeScript API, Vector Search & UI

 This article is a short introduction to TrailBase and some of its features.
 We’ll bootstrap a database with coffee data, implement a custom TypeScript HTTP handler for finding the best matches using vector search, and deploy a simple production-ready web app all in ~100 lines of code.

-This introductory tutorial is part of TrailBase’s main code repository, which can be downloaded to follow along by running:
+The conclusion of this tutorial is part of the main code repository and can be found here or downloaded by running:

 Importing Data